natcl/exporail_video_player/README.md

 ## Button mode

-If you want to trigger the video files using buttons connected to the GPIO pins, the video_config.json file in /boot should look like this:
+If you want to trigger the video files using buttons connected to the GPIO pins, the video_config.json file on your USB flash drive should look like this:

 ```json
 {